Mark Eaton (ice hockey)

-Mark Andrew Eaton (born May 6, 1977) is an American professional ice hockey coach and former defenseman who is the current interim head coach for the Rockford IceHogs of the American Hockey League (AHL).
+Mark Andrew Eaton (born May 6, 1977) is an American professional ice hockey coach and former defenseman who was previously the interim head coach for the Rockford IceHogs of the American Hockey League (AHL).
 He played 13 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Nashville Predators, Pittsburgh Penguins, and New York Islanders.
 He is the only NHL player to ever come from Delaware.
 He attended John Dickinson High School in the Wilmington suburbs but played his minor hockey across the state line in Pennsylvania.

 Playing career

 Eaton with the Islanders in 2010.

 Eaton started his post-secondary competition with the Waterloo Black Hawks of the United States Hockey League (USHL).
-He was named second team all-USHL, was the league's third-leading scoring defenseman and was honored with the Curt Hammer Award as the USHL's most gentlemanly player.
+He was named second team all-USHL, was the league's third-leading scoring defenseman, and was honored with the Curt Hammer Award as the USHL's most gentlemanly player.
 Eaton then moved on to the University of Notre Dame of the Central Collegiate Hockey Association (CCHA).
 In his only season at UND, Eaton was named the CCHA Rookie of the Year after scoring 12 goals with 17 assists for 29 points.

 On August 4, 1998, Eaton signed a contract with the Philadelphia Flyers as an undrafted free agent.
 He made his NHL debut on October 2, 1999, against the Ottawa Senators, becoming the first player from the greater Delaware Valley region to play for the Flyers.
 Eaton scored his first NHL goal, which was the game-winning goal, on April 8, 2000, against Rob Tallas of the Boston Bruins.
 He played his first NHL playoff game on April 13 against the Buffalo Sabres.

-Eaton was traded from the Flyers to the Nashville Predators on September 29, 2000, for a third round pick.
+Eaton was traded from the Flyers to the Nashville Predators on September 29, 2000, for a third-round pick.
 While playing for the Predators in 2003–04, he set the franchise record for plus/minus at +16.
 He scored a career-high three assists in a 5–3 loss to the Colorado Avalanche on October 25, 2003.
-On March 3, 2006, Eaton was placed on injured reserve by the Predators with a strained knee injury.
+On March 3, 2006, the Predators placed Eaton on injured reserve with a strained knee injury.

 The Pittsburgh Penguins signed Eaton on July 3, 2006, as a free agent.
 He saw limited time in his first two seasons, suffering with injuries, playing only 71 games between in 2006–07 and 2007–08.

 He won the Stanley Cup with the Pittsburgh Penguins in 2009, scoring 4 goals in the playoffs.
 On March 30, 2009, Eaton was named a nominee for the Bill Masterton Trophy.

 Eaton in his first stint with the Penguins in 2009.

 He signed with the New York Islanders as a free agent to a two-year contract on July 2, 2010.

 On January 22, 2013, the Wilkes-Barre/Scranton Penguins of the AHL announced Eaton had signed with the team on a Professional Try Out.
 He was released in February, and started skating with his former NHL team, the Pittsburgh Penguins.
 On February 25, the Penguins signed Eaton to a 1-year deal worth $725,000.